Canadian Premier League records and statistics: Champions

-Best Under 21 Canadian Player of the Year

-Career player records
+Player records (career)

 Statistics below are for all-time leaders and include regular season and playoffs.
+Goal contributions is the sum of goals and assists.
 Bold indicates active players.
 Team is the current team or for inactive players the last CPL team they played for.
-Current to the end of the 2022 regular season and playoffs.
+Flag indicates their country status as per CPL regulations.
+Current to end of 2025 playoffs.